-However, simply meeting the outlined requirements of a disability is not enough for an applicant to be granted disability benefits from the Social Security Administration.
+However, simply having a condition that meets the outlined requirements of a disability (specified in the SSA's Blue Book) is not enough for an applicant to be granted disability benefits from the Social Security Administration (SSA).
 The SSA must also see that the disability applicant has tried obtaining treatment in order to improve his or her condition.
 In some cases, this may mean enlisting the help of a physical therapist.

 Medical Evidence is Important

-When you apply for Social Security Disability the adjudicator who reviews your file will not only want to see medical evidence of your disability, but he or she will also want to see your treatment history and the outcomes of any treatment.
+When you are applying for SSDI, the adjudicator who reviews your file will not only want to see medical evidence of your disability but he or she will also want to see your treatment history and the outcomes of any treatment.

 If your disability is physical in nature and can be helped with physical therapy, the adjudicator will want to see record of this physical therapy taking place and will need to see the progress that this therapy has (or has not) provided.